trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 		A3-->E["*"]
 		A3-->F[12]
 	```
-	We can see that the expression
+	We can see that the expression we started out with was divided into parts and further into more parts.
+This above tree tells us how it was divided.

-* AST : Abstract Syntax tree
+* AST : **Abstract Syntax tree**
     ```mermaid
 	graph TD
 		B["+"]